aspose-cells-cloud/Aspose.Cells-Products/cells/en/android/export/shape-to-tiff/_index.md

 ---
-title: Export SHAPE to TIFF via Aspose.Cells Cloud SDK for Android
+title: Aspose.Cells Cloud for Android - Export SHAPE to TIFF
-description: Use Aspose.Cells Cloud REST API to export SHAPE objects from Excel to TIFF on Android.
-Quickly integrate seamless conversion in your app—try it now!
+description: Use Aspose.Cells Cloud SDK for Android to easily export SHAPE objects from Excel to high‑quality TIFF files.
+Follow our code example and start integrating the export API today.

 ---